Spam reporting: Email spam reporting

 Spammers' behavior ranges from forcing users to opt in to cooperatively offering opt-out options, and even hiding the sender's identity (including phishing).
 The most intractable cases can be addressed by reporting the abusive message to hash-sharing systems such as Vipul's Razor, which benefits other potential victims.
 In some cases, senders may cooperate by using spam reports to fix or mitigate the problem at its origin.
 For example, they may use reports to detect botnets, educate the sender, or simply unsubscribe the reporting user.
 Email spam legislation varies, forbidding abusive behavior to some extent.
 In some cases, prosecuting spammers and claiming damages may be possible.

 RFC 6650 recommends that recipients report abusive messages to their mailbox providers.
 The provider's abuse-team should determine the best course of action, possibly considering hash-sharing and legal steps.
 If the sender has subscribed to a Feedback loop (email), the mailbox provider will forward the complaint as a feedback report according to the existing FBL agreement.
 Otherwise, mailbox providers should determine who is responsible for the abuse and forward the complaint to them.
 Recipients of unsolicited abuse reports are effectively potential FBL subscribers, as the mailbox provider needs to offer them a way to manage the report stream.
 On the other hand, mailbox providers can prevent further messages from non-cooperative senders of abusive content.

-Abuse reports are sent by email using the Abuse Reporting Format (ARF), except for initial notification by the recipient in cases where an mailbox implementation provides more direct means.
+Abuse reports are sent by email using the Abuse Reporting Format (ARF), except for initial notification by the recipient in cases where a mailbox implementation provides more direct means.
 The target address for an abuse report depends on the authority to which the abusive message is reported.
 Choices include the following: